-There are many variations in design, one-person, two-person, front wheel, central wheel, push, or pull, and single or double wheel.
+There are many variations in design, one-person, two-person, front wheel, central wheel, push, pull, and single or double wheel.

 Each has a specific use case, a single-wheel one-person push barrow, for example, allows heavy loads to be moved short distances, and is highly manoeuvrable in the tight spaces often found on a building site.